 Represent you or your organisation in courts and tribunals across England and Wales.

-If the barrister cannot do the work for you, he will tell you what you need to do and how to do it.
-In some cases he may advise you to instruct a solicitor as an intermediary between him and you.
+If the barrister cannot do the work for you, they will tell you what you need to do and how to do it.
+In some cases they may advise you to instruct a solicitor as an intermediary between him and you.

 Barristers who work under the public access scheme in Unity Street Chambers are licensed by the Bar Council and work in accordance with the Code of Conduct for Barristers and under the Public Access Rules.